ClodaghMurphy/pandsproject2019/README.md

 iii.
 I downloaded the Data Set (1999 version) and Data Set Description from  http://archive.ics.uci.edu/ml/datasets/Iris
 iv.
 I downloaded and saved images of the three types of iris...however they are still very difficult to distinguish visually!
 v.
 I read about pandas - the open source python library that provides high level data analysis tools.
-    It runs on top of numPy - a foundational data structure for many python libraries.
+    It runs on top of numPy - a foundational data structure for many python libraries including matplotlib (see below).
 vi.
 I used python code to familiarise myself with pandas and how it can be used to investigate the iris dataset.
 vii.I learned that pandas is an efficient tool that displays/arranges the data in a meaningful way usually with just one command.
 viii.The df.dtypes command returned the numerical data as being "float64" data type, this is how